JoSimon05/QuickAuth/README.md

 > [!NOTE]
 > **QuickAuth** can only accept secret-keys in string form (QR code scanner feature is under development...)

-Below, an example of how to get a secret-key (Github):
+Below, an example of how to get a secret-key on Github:

 ![example](https://github.com/JoSimon05/QuickAuth/blob/Latest/.github/example.gif)